 3. BenQ EX3203R

 The BenQ EX3203R and EX3501R are another pair of monitors that offer great visuals and versatility.
 Both are on the pricier side with the EX3203R being cheaper.
-They are the largest monitors on this list; the EX3203R is 31.5 inches and the EX3501R is 35 inches.
+They are the largest monitors on this list for the best BenQ gaming Monitor; the EX3203R is 31.5 inches and the EX3501R is 35 inches.

 Both of these monitors are curved (1800R).
 They both have auto-adjustment for brightness and color temperature to reduce eye strain.
 The EX3203R has a 144 Hz refresh rate and 5 ms response time.
 It HDR 400 VESA certified, meaning that it provides greater brightness and contrast levels.
 The EX3501R has a 100 Hz refresh rate and 4 ms response time.